certible/.github/profile/README.md

 ---

-## Official Certification Body For
+## Official Certification Body and Exam Provider

 We are authorized to deliver certifications for leading international certification programs: